 Field-hunting tip

-Look in carbonatite country — that is the host setting where almeidaite typically forms.
+Look in carbonatite country, the host setting where almeidaite typically forms.
 If you start seeing calcite, magnetite, dolomite in float, you are in the right ground.
 Field specimens usually show a tabular rhombohedral crystals habit, so train your eye for that shape before scanning the outcrop.